irods/irods_client_rest_cpp/README.md

 **Parameters**
 - path : The url encoded logical path to a data object
-- offset : The offset in bytes into the data object
+- offset : The offset in bytes into the data object (Defaults to 0)
-- limit : The maximum number of bytes to read
+- count : The maximum number of bytes to read or write.
+  - Required for GET requests.
+  - On a GET, this parameter is limited to signed 32-bit integer.
+  - On a PUT, this parameter is limited to signed 64-bit integer.
+- truncate : Truncates the data object on open
+  - Defaults to "true".
+  - Applies to PUT requests only.

 **Returns**